Visgean/blog/index.md

 My focus is on the **back-end** side (server applications), I have worked as a full-stack developer before but I prefer to cooperate with front-end developers as it is much more effective.

-Over the years I have worked with many different technologies, but I have mostly worked with **Python**, SQL and Linux servers.
-Apart from that I have worked with Java, Kotlin, Haskell and JavaScript, but with these languages I would not be confident enough to work on anything but a hobby project.
+Over the years I have worked with many different technologies, but  mostly with mix of **Python**, SQL, Linux servers, ocasionally I have also worked with Pandas, Numpy, Scikit-learn and matplotlib.
+Apart from that I have worked with Java, Kotlin, Haskell and JavaScript.

 ## Contact me if: